Sparse, Efficient, and Semantic Mixture Invariant Training: Taming In-the-Wild Unsupervised Sound Separation: Experiments

-We use several separation metrics, as proposed for measuring performance on FUSS \cite{wisdom2020fuss} and for MixIT-trained models \cite{wisdom2020mixit}. \begin{itemize}[leftmargin=*] \item {\bf MSi}: for mixture inputs with 2+ sources, scale-invariant SNR \cite{LeRoux2018a} improvement (SI-SNRi) in dB relative to the input for all active reference-estimate pairs. \item {\bf 1S}: the reconstruction SI-SNR in dB, using a single output source, when passing a single source through the separation model (SI-SNRi is not useful here because the input has infinite SI-SNR). \item {\bf MoMi}: the SI-SNRi in dB of reconstructed \emph{mixtures} found using the optimal binary mixing matrix ${\bf A}$ using to align the ground truth to the separated sources.
+We use several separation metrics, as proposed for measuring performance on FUSS \cite{wisdom2020fuss} and for MixIT-trained models \cite{wisdom2020mixit}: \begin{itemize}[leftmargin=*] \item {\bf MSi}: for mixture inputs with 2+ sources, scale-invariant SNR \cite{LeRoux2018a} improvement (SI-SNRi) in dB relative to the input for all active reference-estimate pairs. \item {\bf 1S}: the reconstruction SI-SNR in dB, using a single output source, when passing a single source through the separation model (SI-SNRi is not useful here because the input has infinite SI-SNR). \item {\bf TRF}: total reconstruction fidelity, a weighted sum of 1S and MSi ($\operatorname{TRF} = p_1 \mathrm{1S} + \sum_{m=2}^M p_m \mathrm{MSi}_m$, where $p_m$ is the proportion of data with $m$ sources, and $\mathrm{MSi}_m$ is the MSi for $m$-source data.) \item {\bf MoMi}: the SI-SNRi in dB of reconstructed \emph{mixtures} found using the optimal binary mixing matrix ${\bf A}$ using to align the ground truth to the separated sources.
 This is the same as the loss function in \eqref{eq:mixit}, and is the only objective measure we can compute on unsupervised datasets which do not contain isolated sources. \end{itemize} For speech enhancement, we only measure SI-SNR improvement of the target speech source, ignoring the nonspeech source.
 In Table~\ref{tbl:results}, speech SI-SNRi for noisy speech mixtures is referred to as {\bf S+N}, and for clean speech input as {\bf S-only}.
 All metrics are computed with permutation invariance using the $\mathcal{O}(M^3)$ Hungarian algorithm~\cite{kuhn1955hungarian}, since brute-force $\mathcal{O}(M!)$ alignment is infeasible for higher $M$.

 Figure \ref{fig:scatter} visualizes the trade-off between MSi versus 1S on the FUSS validation set for various $M$ over the set of regularization losses, with weight $\lambda$ swept over a wide range.
 Marker sizes are proportional to $\sqrt{\lambda}$.
 Notice that for the sparsity losses, as $\lambda$ increases, MSi and 1S generally continue to increase up to a critical point.
 Past this critical point the sparsity losses become too strong, causing the models to under-separate: 1S continues to increase while MSi decreases.
 Across tasks, we find that using the $C_{\ell_1/\ell_2}$ sparsity loss \eqref{eq:sparsity_l1l2ratio} consistently improves 1S compared to $C_{\ell_1}$ \eqref{eq:sparsity_l1}.
 Covariance loss \eqref{eq:cov} alone does not improve over the baseline; however, combining covariance loss with sparsity leads to small improvements in 1S.